Close Menu

 • The company is seeking to convert its accounts receivable into cash.

-• The factoring company acquires the outstanding receivables from the company and provides immediate capital.
+• The factor acquires the outstanding receivables from the company and provides immediate capital.

 • The customers of the company (debtor) who owe the company payments for outstanding invoices.